Sowintuu/voiceAtis/README.md

 ## Installation
 * Get the latest release from the [releases tab](https://github.com/Sowintuu/voiceAtis/releases).
 * Unzip the folder.
+* Disable Windows Defender check for voiceAtis.
+Of course, voiceAtis is no malicious code.
+But as the "voiceAtis.exe" is from a source unknown to Defender it will issue a warning.
+You can disable it like this (thanks to Stackoverflow user "kunif"):
+    * Go to Start > Settings > Update & Security > Windows Security > Virus & threat protection.
+    * Under "Virus & threat protection settings", select "Manage settings" and then under "Exclusions", select "Add or remove exclusions".
+    * Select "Add an exclusion".
+Select the voiceAtis folder.

 ## Usage
 * Start your sim and start a flight.
 * Start the voiceAtis.exe file in the unziped folder.
    * **Note that you must start the .exe as admin if you have started your sim as admin!**
 * Tune the ATIS frequency of the airport where you are parking.
-   * Don't forget to activate receive mode of the radio (COM1 or COM2)
+   * Don't forget to activate receive mode of the radio (COM1, COM2, NAV1, NAV2)
 * You should hear the ATIS now, if:
    * There is an ATC station online at this airport (TWR, APP, GND or DEL)
    * The airport has an ATIS frequency at [ourairports.com](http://ourairports.com)